w3f/Grants-Program/applications/citadel.md

 - **An overview of the technology stack to be used**

-Nodejs / Vue.JS / PostgreSQL / Flutter (Android and Ios)
+Web:
+- Vue.js
+- Node.js
+- Express
+- PM2
+- Postgres
+- Socket.IO

+Mobile:
+- Flutter Ios/Android
+- Trustwallet/walletcore

-- **PoC/MVP or other relevant prior work or research on the topic**
+**PoC/MVP or other relevant prior work or research on the topic**

 The working product is accessible via the link - [citadel.one](https://citadel.one/)